djangocon/2019.djangocon.eu/hugo_site/content/conduct.md

 The team can be reached on [conduct@djangocon.eu](mailto:conduct@djangocon.eu).

 We adapted this CoC from DjangoCon Europe 2018, with some own additions and some inspiraton from other events.
-A big thank you to their CoC team, especially for the awesome guidelines how to handle reports, which we have adopted unedited.
+A big thank you to their CoC team, especially for the awesome response guidelines, which we have adopted unedited.

 ## Why do we have a Code of Conduct?